mejarc/twobanjos-middleman/README.md

 - Much, much appreciation to [Simon Rice](https://github.com/simonrice), for the [Middleman-RSec](https://github.com/simonrice/middleman-rspec) example.
 - The great advice on setting up a typographic grid by http://joshnh.com/2011/08/03/how-to-set-up-a-baseline-grid/
 - Inspiration by [the Golden Grid System](http://goldengridsystem.com/)
+- Helpful design patterns from [The A11Y Project](http://a11yproject.com/)